laraning/flame/README.md

 * Create and re-use graphical components (called Twinkles) that will make you improve your layout code structure.
 * Be able to execute Controller actions inside Twinkles prior to the view rendering.
 * Structure your application as feature modules, having a much better code readability, structure and reusability!

+## How it works

+Flame creates a Feature directory structure that will allow you to render your views using Panels.
+These Panels can then have inside Twinkles.
+Each Twinkle, before rendering its own content, will try to check if it have its own Twinkle Controller.
+If it exists then it first loads the respective Twinkle controller action method, and returns the result data into your Twinkle view.

+The same applies for the Panels that you create.
+They will run given your main Controller action that you are calling.
+Meaning you can have an "index" panel, and a "store" panel and Flame will know what panel should be rendered in what moment.

 ## Current development status
 - [x] Finish core development.